Ryan Rollins: Professional career

-Golden State Warriors (2022–present)
+Golden State Warriors (2022–2023)

 In the 2022 NBA draft, Rollins was selected by the Atlanta Hawks with the 44th overall pick.
 He was later traded to the Golden State Warriors in exchange for the draft rights to Tyrese Martin, the 51st pick in the draft, and cash considerations.
-On July 28, 2022, Rolins signed his rookie contract with the Warriors.
+On July 28, 2022, Rollins signed his rookie contract with the Warriors.
 He did not play for the Warriors in the NBA Summer League due to a right foot injury.

 On February 6, 2023, the Warriors announced that Rollins would undergo season-ending surgery to repair a Jones fracture of the fifth metatarsal in his right foot.

+Washington Wizards (2023–2024)

+On July 6, 2023, Rollins was traded, alongside Jordan Poole, Patrick Baldwin Jr., and draft picks, to the Washington Wizards in exchange for Chris Paul.
+However, he was waived on January 8, 2024.

+Milwaukee Bucks / Wisconsin Herd (2024–present)

+On February 21, 2024, Rollins signed a two–year, two-way contract with the Milwaukee Bucks.
+On March 4, 2025, the Bucks converted his two-way contract into a standard NBA contract.